-In 2007, the subsidy was to a maximum of \$975.
+In 2009, the subsidy was to a maximum of \$1,200.
 Some conditions apply and an approval is required before installation.
 Contact Drainage Services at 780-496-5591 to find out more details about the program.

-"Note: for so reeptual purceses only.
-May vary with each home
+"Note: for conceptual purposes only.
+May vary with each home.